This document will highlight the Data protection policy for The Garioch Partnership referred to as TGP.

 - Processed in line with the data subject’s rights

-- Not transferred to other counties without adequate protection.
+- Secure and not transferred to other counties without adequate protection.

 Some personal information needs even more careful handling.
 This includes information about a person’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition or sexual life of about criminal offences.
 Strict conditions apply to processing this sensitive personal information and the Subject must normally have given specific and express consent to each way in which the information is used.